felippe-regazio/plume-css/README.md

 - Opera 68.0.3618.125
 - Safari 11.1.2

+Tested in a browser thats isn't here?
+Send a PR with the results.
 Found an issue?
-Please open a PR :)
+Send a PR describing it :)

 # Installing